* This is the Consumer Version. *

 Spinal anesthesia and epidural anesthesia are specific types of regional anesthesia in which a drug is injected around the spinal cord in the lower back.
 Depending on the site of the injection and position of the body, a large area (such as from the waist to the toes) can be numbed.
 Spinal and epidural anesthesia are useful for operations of the lower body, such as hernia repairs and prostate, rectal, bladder, leg, and some gynecologic operations.
 These types of anesthesia also can be useful for childbirth.
 Headaches occasionally develop in the days after spinal anesthesia but usually can be treated effectively.

-In general anesthesia, a drug that circulates throughout the bloodstream is given, rendering the person unconscious.
-The drug can be given intravenously or inhaled.
-Because a general anesthetic slows breathing, the anesthesiologist inserts a breathing tube in the windpipe (a ventilator breathes for the person if the operation is long).
+In general anesthesia, a drug that circulates throughout the bloodstream is given, making the person unconscious.
+The drug can be given intravenously or can be inhaled.
+Because a general anesthetic slows breathing, the anesthesiologist inserts a breathing tube in the windpipe.
 For short operations, however, such a tube may not be necessary.
 Instead, the anesthesiologist can support breathing by using a handheld breathing mask.
+If the operation is long, a ventilator breathes for the person (see page Mechanical Ventilation).
 General anesthetics affect vital organs, so the anesthesiologist closely monitors the heart rate, heart rhythm, breathing, body temperature, and blood pressure until the drugs wear off.
 Serious side effects are very rare.

-A distinction is sometimes made between major and minor surgery, although many surgical procedures have characteristics of both.
+A distinction is sometimes made between major surgery and minor surgery, but many surgical procedures have characteristics of both.

-Major Surgery: Major surgery often involves opening one of the major body cavities—the abdomen (laparotomy), the chest (thoracotomy), or the skull (craniotomy)—and can stress vital organs.
+Major surgery often involves opening one of the major body cavities (abdomen, chest, and skull).
+Opening the abdomen is called laparotomy, opening the chest is called thoracotomy, and opening the skull is called craniotomy.
+Major surgery can stress vital organs.
 The surgery usually is done using general anesthesia in a hospital operating room by a team of doctors.
 A stay of at least one night in the hospital usually is needed after major surgery.

 Types of surgery that have the highest risk include